BauplanLabs/quack-reduce/README.md

 ### From quack to quack-reduce (Optional)

-As we mention in the blog post, the staless execution of SQL over an object storage (and therefore, using duckdb not really as a db, but basically as "just" a query engine) coupled with the parallel nature of AWS lambdas opens up interesting optimization possibilities.
+The staless execution of SQL over an object storage (and therefore, using duckdb not really as a db, but basically as "just" a query engine) coupled with the parallel nature of AWS lambdas opens up interesting optimization possibilities.

 In particular, we could rephrase (some) SQL queries through a map-reduce programming pattern *with other SQL queries*, and execute them all at the same time.
 To consider a trivial example, a query such as: